Ring8688/Ring8688/README.md

 ***

-I am tring to be a professional ITer.
+😵I am tring to be a professional ITer.
-Aim to debug the toughest problems in the world.
+🤔Aim to debug the toughest problems in the world.
-Probably, I may be the best IT expertise in the field of constructing your housing.
+😼Probably, I may be the best IT expertise in the field of constructing your housing.

 ***
 **Follow SM, DM Anytime**